 Which can be then reconciled through journal, expression, hypnosis or creative visualization.

 Shadows Through Numerology

 Here’s a brief outline of the shadowy worlds of the numbers 1 – 9.

 The number one reflects how you control your own personal power, and what you repress and suppress.

-Check yourself and assess how much you empathise and care about other living things around you, is it enough really?
+Check yourself and assess how much you empathize and care about other living things around you, is it enough really?
 Or too much?
-What percentage of your thoughts behaviours or patterns show narcissistic traits?
+What percentage of your thoughts behaviors or patterns show narcissistic traits?
 Looking here is important.

 Not all number ones will be totally narcissistic, but you can bet your last penny that if you were, you’d be a number one!

 You won’t be forgotten or ignored if you reconciled some of these traits, it’ll be quite the opposite – for you have the potential to be a great leader.
 But only when you address your shadow sides.